Best Credit Cards

 • No interest credit cards.
 These basic no-frills cards are designed for first timers who are more used to BNPL services like Afterpay.
 Instead of interest, they typically charge a monthly fee instead.
 Great for those who want something that's very simple but will also report to credit agencies and help them build credit.

 • Rewards credit cards.
 Earn points on your everyday purchases, from a morning coffee to groceries.
-Points can be redeemed for rewards like cashback, gift cards, or for travel.
+These cards tend to have juicy sign-up bonus offers with points that can be redeemed for rewards like cashback, gift cards, or for travel.
 Some rewards programs have transfer partners, including airlines and hotels, giving increased flexibility at the point of redemption.
 Annual fees and interest rates are higher with these cards.

 Here’s how Credit Card Compare's expert chose their best credit card